awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    https://oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B71EXAMPLE
    ```

-1. Create the IAM role, granting the Kubernetes service account the `AssumeRoleWithWebIdentity` action\.
+1. Create the IAM role that grants the `AssumeRoleWithWebIdentity` action\.

    1. Copy the following contents to a file named `aws-efs-csi-driver-trust-policy.json`\.
 Replace `111122223333` with your account ID\.
 Replace `EXAMPLED539D4633E53DE1B71EXAMPLE` and `region-code` with the values returned in the previous step\.
 If your cluster is in the AWS GovCloud \(US\-East\) or AWS GovCloud \(US\-West\) AWS Regions, then replace `arn:aws:` with `arn:aws-us-gov:`\.